NYCPlanning/ceqr-data-hub/pages/chapters-table.md

 layout: default
 ---

-# CEQR Analytical Chapters
+# Datasets

-This table shows

-- all CEQR Data Hub datasets
+This page lists all CEQR Data Hub datasets and which CEQR analytical chapters they're applicable to.

-- a link to download or navigate to the data
-- which CEQR chapters the datset is applicable to
+For all datasets available for download, the [Dataset Versions csv file](to-do.com) lists the current version of the data.
+If the source of the data doesn't provide a version, the date it was accessed is used.

+## Dataset Table

 | Dataset Name           | Availability                                                                                                                        | Chapter 2 | Chapter 4 | Chapter 5 |
 | ---------------------- | ----------------------------------------------------------------------------------------------------------------------------------- | --------- | --------- | --------- |